EDITING & CONSULTATION

 A Read-Through entails Kate's complete reading of your manuscript with first-level margin notes followed by an overall evaluative written report that will give a broader context for all of the annotations in the manuscript.
 After looking at your annotated manuscript and reading Kate's report, your follow-up phone call will allow you to discuss her observations in terms of your vision for your work, and how you can move forward.
 Think of a Read-Through as a big-picture assessment, a one-off consultation to get a sense of how you’re doing so far, and what to pay attention to as you continue.

 A Manuscript Read-Through is the least expensive way to get Kate's feedback on your writing project, but is also less comprehensive and granular.

 Full Manuscript Evaluation/Developmental Edit

-A Full Manuscript Evaluation/Developmental Edit is a more in-depth, detailed evaluation of a complete draft as it is, as well as a comprehensive “road map” for the writer to follow in developing and revising the work to bring it to a higher level.
-A developmental edit (also called a content or substantive edit) delves deeply into the content of the work— its underlying narrative logic and scaffolding, its character development in relation to plot, its dramatic unfolding of layers of action and meaning, and how they hold together—as well as its surface or “scenery” in terms of line-by-line evaluation of craft issues specific to the work’s genre, such as narrative arc, situation vs. story, characterization, conflict, retrospection, point of view, time management, structure, pacing, language…and technical mechanics such as grammar, punctuation, spelling, consistency, and formatting.
+A Full Manuscript Evaluation/Developmental Edit is a more in-depth, detailed evaluation of a complete (or significantly far along) manuscript draft, as well as a comprehensive “road map” for the writer to follow in developing and revising the work to bring it to a higher level.
+A developmental edit (also called a content or substantive edit) delves deeply into the content of the work— its underlying narrative logic and scaffolding, its character development in relation to plot, its dramatic unfolding of layers of action and meaning, and how they hold together—as well as its surface or “scenery” in terms of line-by-line evaluation of craft issues specific to the work’s genre, such as narrative arc, situation vs. story, characterization, conflict and tension, retrospection, point of view, time management, structure, style and language, patterning and subtext…and technical mechanics such as grammar, punctuation, spelling, consistency, and formatting.